Keeping Firewood Pests Outside

 Location, location, location.
 Don’t locate the woodpile so that it touches the house (or shed, or garage).
 Be especially careful if your house has wood siding.
 Firewood touching a house can provide termites with a way to bypass the soil treatment around the foundation and instead move directly from the woodpile into the house.
 Pests in the woodpile are more likely to find their way inside if they sense warm shelter nearby.

 Woodpile maintenance.
 Rotate the wood pile annually.
 Don’t let a log remain on the bottom of the pile for more than a year.
 Most of the pests inside a wood pile, like crickets and earwigs, are there simply because the wood provides shelter.
 Rotating the wood disturbs them and helps the wood dry evenly.
 Covering the wood with a tarp or plastic sheet helps keep it dry and the heat buildup under the tarp in hot weather repels many pests.
-Leave an air space between the earwigwood and the cover.
+Leave an air space between the wood and the cover.

 When it’s time for a cozy fire.
 Burn older wood first, so that pest populations don’t have a chance to build up.
 Before bringing wood inside, remove the bark if possible.
 This will flush out many insects that hide under the bark before they can get inside.
 Avoid the temptation to stockpile a large wood supply indoors.
 Bring wood in only as you need it.
 If wood sits for more than a few hours indoors before it is burned, pests can warm up, become active, and move out of the wood.
 They will not damage the firewood once it’s inside, and only under unusual conditions will wood-boring beetles infest wood in the house.
 Other nuisance pests like millipedes and sowbugs will not survive long in the drier indoor air and can be vacuumed up.